dotnet/docs/docs/machine-learning/tutorials/predict-prices-with-model-builder.md

 - TaxiFarePredictionML.ConsoleApp: A .NET Console application that contains the model training and consumption code.
 - TaxiFarePredictionML.Model: A .NET Standard class library containing the data models that define the schema of input and output model data as well as the persisted version of the best performing model during training.

-1. In the code section of the Model Builder tool, select **Added Projects** to add the projects to the solution.
+1. In the code step of the Model Builder tool, select **Add Projects** to add the projects to the solution.
 1. In solution explorer, right-click the *TaxiFarePrediction* project.
 Then, select **Add > Existing Item**.
 For file type drop down, select `All Files`, navigate to the *TaxiFarePredictionML.Model* project directory and select the `MLModel.zip` file.
-Then right-click the recently added `MLModel.zip` file and select *Properties*.
-For the Copy to Output Directory option, select *Copy if Newer* from the dropdown.
+Then right-click the recently added `MLModel.zip` file in the *TaxiFarePrediction* project and select **Properties**.
+For the **Copy to Output Directory** option, select **Copy if Newer** from the dropdown.
 1. Right-click *TaxiFarePrediction* project.
 Then, **Add > Reference**.
 Choose the **Projects > Solution** node and from the list, check the *TaxiFarePredictionML.Model* project and select OK.

 4. Open the *Program.cs* file in the *TaxiFarePrediction* project.